hoogw/httpql/README.md

                 https://...context.../your_table? where=id%3D2 & pin=123456789

-               where id = 2 must be encoded as id%3D2
+>Note: where id = 2 must be encoded as id%3D2